SpineEventEngine/documentation/README.md

 ## Configuration

-1. [SSH][site-commons-ssh] configured correctly and the passphrase is stored in the keychain.
+1. Make sure [SSH][site-commons-ssh] configured correctly and the passphrase is stored in the keychain.
 2. Install project dependencies from the `site` directory by running `npm install`.

 ## Running the documentation locally